Philip M. Sharples: Business career

-In 1883, he visited Sweden and obtained a franchise to produce and sell DeLaval's cream separators.
+In 1883, Sharples traveled to Sweden and obtained a franchise to produce and sell DeLaval's cream separators.
 He improved the product and began manufacturing and selling his own design.
-By 1906, his company had opened offices in Illinois and California and sold separators in Europe, Argentina, Australia, and Japan.
-At its height, Sharples Separator Works on Maple Avenue in West Chester, Pennsylvania, covered five acres, employed one thousand workers, and produced 3,700 separators a year.
+By 1906, his firm had opened offices in Illinois and California and sold separators in Europe, Argentina, Australia, and Japan.
+At its height, Sharples Separator Works on Maple Avenue in West Chester covered five acres, employed one thousand workers, and produced 3,700 separators a year.
 The firm spun off subsidiaries and invested in a quarry and coal mine near Phoenixville.
 Sharples also fended off 23 intellectual property infringement lawsuits from DeLaval between 1890 and 1919.
 With his wealth, he built a mansion called Greystone Hall.
 He was a long-time trustee of Swarthmore College and co-founded the Farmers and Mechanics' Trust Company in West Chester.

 Sharples retired in 1925.
 The company he founded went bankrupt in 1933 due to the effects of the Great Depression.